Wintellect/MSLearn/Access and Manipulate Office Apps with Python/includes/5-manage-pdf-documents-with-pypdf4.md

 ## Count pages in documents

-Let's start by writing a small Python app that recursively enumerates the PDFs in a folder and its subfolders and prints the title of each document and the number of pages in each.
+The first order of business is writing a simple Python app that recursively enumerates the PDFs in a folder and its subfolders and prints the title of each document and the number of pages in each.

 1. Use your favorite text editor to create a file named **count-pages.py** and paste the following code into it: